 The philosophy of the Compensation Committee and the determination of executive compensation is pay-for-performance balanced against the need to provide a total compensation package that will enable the Fund, BGI and its subsidiaries to attract and retain qualified and experienced executives.
-The objective is to create value for unitholders primarily by growing earnings before interest, taxes, depreciation and amortization ("EBITDA")1.
-The Compensation Committee takes into account risks associated with compensation and has not identified any matters that are likely to have a material adverse effect on the Company's performance.
-Areas of potential excessive risk-
+The objective is to create value for unitholders primarily by growing earnings before interest, taxes, depreciation and amortization ("EBITDA" or "Adjusted EBITDA")1.
+The Compensation Committee takes into account risks associated with compensation and has not identified any matters that are likely to have a material adverse effect on BGI's performance.
+Areas of potential excessive risk-taking such as acquisitions are specifically scrutinized and approved by the Board, thus mitigating any adverse consequences.
+Estimates and accruals are reviewed by the Chair of the Audit Committee to monitor this area of judgment.
+Furthermore, the components of the executive compensation program are relatively straightforward and include a base salary, performance-based bonus and long-term equity based incentives.
+In setting compensation

 1 EBITDA and Adjusted EBITDA are not recognized measures under Canadian generally accepted accounting principles (GAAP).
 EBITDA is defined as net earnings before interest, taxes, depreciation and amortization.
-Adjusted EBITDA further adjusts for items of an unusual nature as outlined and defined on page 12 of the Fund's 2011 Annual Report.
+Adjusted EBITDA further adjusts for items of an unusual nature as outlined and defined on page 12 of the Fund's 2013 Annual Report.
 Management believes that in addition to net earnings, EBITDA and Adjusted EBITDA are useful supplemental measures as they provide investors with an indication of operational performance.
 Investors should be cautioned, however, that EBITDA and Adjusted EBITDA should not be construed as alternatives to net earnings determined in accordance with GAAP as an indicator of the Fund's performance.